NoroffFEU/development-platforms/src/content/docs/frameworks/React/strapi-react-case-study.md

 - "image-container": Display the product image with alternative text.
 - "card-content": Show the product name, description, and price.

-4.Fetching Product Data: Utilize the useFetch hook to request information about all the products from the server.
+4. Fetching Product Data: Utilize the useFetch hook to request information about all the products from the server.

 5. Loading and Error Handling: Display a loading message while waiting for the server response.
 If an error occurs, show an error message instead.